OliverKozul/MediaRec/README.md

 To provide a pleasant user experience, a simple web application was created.
 This part of the project was not my main focus; therefore, I did not implement many features as it primarily served as a medium to display results.
-I allowed the user to register and login on the website as well as rate various movies, thereby giving the model insight into the user's preferences.
+I allowed the user to register and login on the website as well as rate various movies, thereby giving the model insight into their preferences.
 Additionally, on the home page, users can adjust a temperature slider, a scaling factor to bias ranking diversity that affects the ranking score of the content.
 Decreasing the temperature gives higher precedence to movies similar to the user's preferences.
 In contrast, increasing the temperature leads to a more diverse selection of movies that should still be appealing to the user.